adoyle-h/dotfiles/README.md

 It will execute scripts in order:

 1. [./bash/bashrc](./bash/bashrc)
-    - Read "$HOME"/.dotfilerc to detect the path of Dotfiles project directory
 2. $HOME/.bash_it.bash => [./bash_it/enable](./bash_it/enable.bash)
 3. pkgs/bash-it/bash_it.sh : Start bash_it framework
     - pkgs/bash-it/lib.bash